-- Have students present their QR codes and art installation to the class. - Have a concluding class discussion about why it is important for photojournalists to show different perspectives related to cultural exchanges between groups. - Optional: Invite other classes to come see students' art installations using QR codes.
+- Have students present their QR codes and art installation to the class. - Have a concluding class discussion about why it is important for photojournalists to show different perspectives related to the settlement of the West, particularly of Kansas. - Optional: Invite other classes to come see students' art installations using QR codes.
 You can print out the QR codes and post them around the room.
 Then, the other class can go around the room and learn about the different pieces of art.
 Another option is to have the other class access pictures of the art installations using the Google drive link.

-Materials List
+Marterials List